Spacelog/Spacelog/README.md

 If you want to manage our infrastructure in Fly.io, you'll need to [install their command-line tools](https://fly.io/docs/hands-on/install-flyctl/).

 The deployment configuration for Fly.io is in the `fly.toml` file.
-To deploy changes (as we don't currently have continuous deployment set up), run:
+We automatically deploy changes to Fly when they are merged to `main` on GitHub, but if you need to deploy changes manually, run:

 ```sh
 fly deploy
 ```

-At the moment, missions' DNS and certificates are configured in Fly and Cloudflare manually, so any new mission requires a new DNS entry in Cloudflare (pointing at the IPs listed in `fly ips list`), and a new certificate (by running `fly certs add '<mission>.spacelog.org'` and adding the DNS entries it specifies).
+At the moment, missions' DNS and certificates are configured in Fly and Cloudflare manually, so any new mission requires a new DNS entry in Cloudflare (pointing at the IPs listed in `fly ips list`), and a new certificate (by running `fly certs add '<mission>.spacelog.org'` and adding the DNS entries it specifies to Cloudflare).
 In future, we plan to simplify this by using wildcard certificates and DNS for missions.

 ## External Source Images